 Every player was given a game card as a prop, which showed the lidless eye on the black side and a picture of Galadriel on the white side.
-When a critical situation is encountered in which a player wants to storm ahead the GM can call for a decision on whether the overall situation will take an evil or a good course.
+When a critical situation is encountered in which a player wants to storm ahead the GM can call for a decision on whether the overall situation willcome out evil or good.
 This is a "metagame" mechanism and it is a player's, not a character's, statement on his opinion!